-- Trauma Studies confirm anecdotal evidence that most, if not all, children in care have experienced trauma, and many of them have experienced multiple traumas (Greeson et al., 2011; Dorsey, et al. 2012).
-These trauma experiences can affect development, emotions, and behavior. - Mental Health Some studies suggest that more than 80% of youth in foster care experience a mental health condition or acute need related to trauma (Halfon et al., 1995; U.S. Department of Health and Human Services, 2016a, 2016b as cited in Miller et al 2019). - Health Conditions Some children in care may have medical conditions or disabilities that will require specialized medical care or supplies, therapy, and educational services. - Education Unfortunately, children will move placements for a variety of reasons.
+- Trauma Studies confirm anecdotal evidence that most, if not all, children in care have experienced trauma, and many of them have experienced multiple traumas.
+These trauma experiences can affect development, emotions, and behavior. - Mental Health Some studies suggest that more than 80% of youth in foster care experience a mental health condition or acute need related to trauma - Health Conditions Some children in care may have medical conditions or disabilities that will require specialized medical care or supplies, therapy, and educational services. - Education Unfortunately, children will move placements for a variety of reasons.
 It is estimated that with each move, they lose about 4-6 months of academic progress.
-Many of these children work below their grade level and require special education services.
-(Child Trends Data Bank, 2015; Foster Care and Education National Work Group, 2014, Hill, 2013; Lambros, Hurley, Hurlburt, Zhang, & Leslie, 2010; Larson & Anderson, 2005; United Cerebral Palsy and Children's Rights, 2006 as cited in Miller et al 2019). - Complex Needs Ohio is completing implementation of the Family First Prevention Services Act, which reduces the number of youths in residential programs by transitioning them to therapeutic foster care (Tullberg, Vaughon, Muradwij, & Kerker, 2019).
-As a result, foster parents will provide care to children with complex emotional and caregiving needs (Whitt-Woosley et al 2020). - Crossover Youth Youth who are involved in both the child protection and juvenile justice systems are often referred to as crossover youth.
-It is estimated that up to 29% of children involved in the child protection system also have cases in the juvenile justice system (Ohio Juvenile Justice Association, 2015). - The majority of children in care have had significant traumatic experiences that have led to complex needs.
+Many of these children work below their grade level and require special education services. - Complex Needs Ohio is completing implementation of the Family First Prevention Services Act, which reduces the number of youths in residential programs by transitioning them to therapeutic foster care As a result, foster parents will provide care to children with complex emotional and caregiving needs. - Crossover Youth Youth who are involved in both the child protection and juvenile justice systems are often referred to as crossover youth.
+It is estimated that up to 29% of children involved in the child protection system also have cases in the juvenile justice system. - The majority of children in care have had significant traumatic experiences that have led to complex needs.
 In addition, children who historically would have been placed in juvenile detention centers and residential centers are now being placed in foster care.